ninthday/FloodFire-NCCU/Crawler/ptt-crawler/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* craw data from ptt(web based)
+* crawl data from ptt web
 * save data into mysql DB

 ### How do I get start? ###